Sydney Robert Slidel

 What is it in this word that produces such a magical effect…Surely it lies in the fact that it is a reawakening of all that is peculiar to Wintonians.
 It is a re-kindling of those fires that have so many times sent a thrill through the being of everyone who has spent a portion of time within Winton’s walls.
 It is all this and more, it is a re-connecting of those links which have bound and still bind us to one another and to our Alma Mater…Memories of bygone days return vivid and clear, as once again the old paths are trod; associations recall them from the remote past, with smiling faces, busy minds, and full hearts, all join in their happy reminiscences, and goodwill exists throughout the whole gathering…return then men of Winton, in full numbers, and the present will give you a hearty greeting.
 Come back to old scenes and old days, and live an hour or two of them over again.

-After his period of two years training was up, Sydney returned to Portsmouth until 1909.
+After his period of two years training was up, Sydney taught briefly at All Saints School, Winchester before returning to Portsmouth.
 While there he continued his links with the Hampshire Regiment Territorial Force 4.
 The Wintonian Magazine 1908-1910 mentions Sydney in their Territorial Notes section as he was awarded the Class A Prize for three or more years’ service.
 It was also during this period that he was initiated into the Freemasons and he continued his association with them after leaving Portsmouth.
-After his three years back in Portsmouth, Sydney was appointed to a position at East Street Boys’ School in Eastbourne.
+After his time in Portsmouth, Sydney was appointed to a position at East Street Boys’ School in Eastbourne (he is also recorded as having had a teaching position at All Souls’ School—explained by the school changing its name in 1907).
 It was there that he boarded with Mrs Phillis Reed and met her daughter Phillis.
 Sydney and Phillis Junior married in the spring of 1911.
 This news was reported in the Wintonian Magazine 1910-1914, when ‘Hearty Congratulations’ were sent.
 Sydney and Phillis went on to have 2 children, although sadly only one child survived.
 After three years teaching in Eastbourne Sydney was appointed headmaster at the village school in Warbleton, Sussex in 1912.

 We are lucky to have a record of Sydney’s attestation papers.
 His record shows his time in the 1st Volunteer Battalion of the Hampshire Regiment.
 He enlisted on 14th September 1904, shortly after arriving at College and completed his service, having been promoted to Lance Sergeant, on 31st March 1908.
 In May 1909 Sydney enlisted in another volunteer battalion, the 5th Battalion (Cinque Ports), the Royal Sussex Regiment.
 He served with the 5th Sussex until May 1912.
 After war broke out Sydney joined the Volunteer Training Corps which was based at Herstmonceux in Sussex.
 He put his teaching skills to good use as he worked as an instructor.
 In April 1915 he was promoted to Platoon Commander.